Old Vans

 Thanks to all your comments, I've resolved to keep LA03 FOU for a good while yet.
 Any vehicle investment will continue to be put into thorough maintenance and cosmetic tinkering.
 One of the first things will be a new ply lining kit (£123 on eBay) which I think will transform the interior.

 Enjoy this discussion?
-Check out these related topics: Owner drivers small vans, Buying and selling of vans on mtvan, WHO HIRES WHITE VANS IN YORKSHIRE [not sign written], LPG Vans, Vans, tacho's in vans, Mercedes-Benz Vans, Looking For Small/ Large Vans In Cornwall, Refrigerated Vans in Europe, Watchdog tonight item about vans.
+Check out these related topics: Owner drivers small vans, WHO HIRES WHITE VANS IN YORKSHIRE [not sign written], Buying and selling of vans on mtvan, Vans, Mercedes-Benz Vans, LPG Vans, tacho's in vans, Looking For Small/ Large Vans In Cornwall, Refrigerated Vans in Europe, Small, LWB & XLWB vans needed for west yorks area.

 Reply To Topic